 Pop art is the way to go if you want to give your images a big pop of color or tap into your inner Andy Warhol.
 Bold colors, which are a hallmark of pop art, will stand out in any photograph.

 I’m Aly, I am Adobe Photoshop certified and have been using Photoshop for over five years.
-In this article, I will be showing you how to create a pop art filter on your image in Photoshop.
+In this article, I will be showing you how you can create an Andy Warhol-inspired pop art Photoshop in 11 steps.

 - You will learn how to make layer groups and use layer adjustments.